• Skip to main content

 5. Transmission Power Limitations

 This is less of a common problem and more of a heads-up for anyone looking to mod their 5.9 12v.
-Because you can make about 100hp for $0 on these diesels, it’s very tempting to do so.
+Because you can add about 100hp for $0 on these diesels, it’s very tempting to do so.

 • Chrysler 47RH (4-speed auto)